Big-rig crashes are a growing problem in California

 - Keep a distance of 20 to 25 car lengths when traveling behind trucks.
 And stay farther back when trucks are traveling uphill in case they backslide when shifting.

-If you get in an accident in California, Krasney Law firm in SoCal are experts in personal injury and auto-accident law and can help you deal with insurance companies or file a lawsuit or other legal action.
+If you get in an truck accident in California, Krasney Law firm in SoCal are experts in personal injury and Truck Accident Law and can help you deal with insurance companies or file a lawsuit or other legal action.
 We are experts at maximizing your settlement or jury award.